cunilog/cunilog/readme.md

 aren't available at all yet, the module is meant to have the following
 characteristics:

 - A simple drop-in module.
-No library is required.
-Just build it together with the rest of your project/application.
-This is how it works at the moment.
+Just build its source code together with the rest of your project/application or add the library for static linking.
 - Execution speed was a major factor in developing this module.
 It is very fast and outperforms other logging facilities.
 - Small footprint.
 The goal is to keep it below 50 KiB of binary code and below